dvdr00t/Polilabs/OS161 - OS internals/LAB04 - waitpid() system call/walkthough_LAB04.md

 where:
 - `p_name` is a string representing the name of the process, useful for debugging.
 - `p_lock` is a **spinlock** (see: my [GitHub page](https://github.com/DavideArcolini/PoliTo_SDP.git), `OS161 - OS internals/LAB03` for more information) which is useful to **protect** the `p_addrspace`.
 This is due to `thread_switch`, which needs to be able to fetch the current address space without sleeping.
 - `p_numthreads` stores the number of threads for this process.
 Note that we only count the number of threads in each process and, unless we implement multithreaded user processes, this number will not exceed 1 except in `kproc`.
-If you want to know exactly which threads are in the process, e.g. for debugging, add an array and a sleeplock to protect it (you can't use a spinlock to protect an array because arrays need to be able to call `kmalloc`).
+If you want to know exactly which threads are in the process, e.g. for debugging, add an array and a sleeplock (see [notes](#notes)) to protect it (you can't use a spinlock to protect an array because arrays need to be able to call `kmalloc`).
 - `p_addrspace` is a pointer to the a structure containing all the information about the virtual address space in which the process is stored.
 - `p_cwd` is a pointer to the `vnode` storing the information about the current working directory.